cornellev/minimalws/README.md

 2. Run `npm start`
 3. Navigate to [localhost:8000](http://localhost:8000)

 If you want to make modifications to `react.jsx`, then make sure to run the following command once you're done making changes.
 This command will transpile the JSX and place it in the right spot to be loaded.
+This will also be run with `npm run compile`.

 ```bash
 ./node_modules/.bin/babel --presets @babel/preset-react react.jsx -o public/react.js